 Nonprofit means not making money.
 Nonprofits can apply to not pay taxes on their income.
 You must prove that you will not be making money by filling out forms.
-The Internal Revenue Service will take review the forms.
-If they think you quality, you will get 501(c)(3) status.
+The Internal Revenue Service will take review of the forms.
+If they think you qualify, you will get 501(c)(3) status.

 4. Write a business plan